-The Lenovo IdeaPad 330-15 AMD is a big-screen cheap laptop that features a luminous 15.6-inch display, a comfortable keyboard, and sufficient processing power for daily productivity work and even a little bit more.
+The Lenovo IdeaPad 330-15 AMD is a big-screen cheap laptop that features a luminous 15.6-inch display, a comfortable keyboard, reliable, and sufficient processing power for daily productivity work and even a little bit more.
 Its display is brilliant, and the keyboard is pleasant.

 In this review of the Lenovo IdeaPad 330 15 AMD, we will be focusing on the 15.6-inch variant, which comes equipped with an Intel Core i3-8130U processor from the eighth generation, 8 GB of RAM, a 1 TB hard drive, and Intel UHD Graphics 620.

 This spec sheet appears to be what you would find on a conventional low-cost notebook, but the combination of a long-lasting, durable design and productivity performance that leads the pack count for a great deal.
 It wins our Editor’s Choice award with flying colours in the low-cost laptop category.

 For a somewhat higher cost, the IdeaPad can also be purchased with an Intel Core i5 processor, 8 gigabytes of random access memory (RAM), and a solid-state drive with a capacity of 1 terabyte (TB).
 Even though there is a lot of competition in this market, it is still worthwhile to investigate any laptop that offers the option of customising its configuration.